Hurricane Andrew: Florida

-In Florida, President Bush assessed damage in areas south of Miami with Florida Governor Lawton Chiles.
-The president quickly declared the region a disaster area, which provided public assistance to victims of the storm in Broward, Collier, Dade, and Monroe Counties.
-Lieutenant Governor Buddy MacKay flew over the impact area and described the scene as looking "like a war zone".
-Governor Chiles considered asking the Florida State Legislature to raise taxes, stating that "No matter how much Congress appropriates to repair damage from Hurricane Andrew, the state will face a substantial cleanup bill".
-Instead of raising taxes, Chiles signed a bill into law on December 17 that created a three-year reserve fund for losses to uninsured businesses and homes, as well as government and school buildings and functions.
-Additionally, the bill allowed South Floridians to keep an estimated $500 million in sales tax generated by rebuilding efforts.
+President George H.W.
+Bush declared the region a disaster area and provided public assistance to victims in counties Broward, Collier, Dade, and Monroe.
+Governor Lawton Chiles considered asking the Florida Legislature to raise taxes but instead signed a bill into law on December 17 that created a three-year reserve fund for losses to uninsured businesses, homes, government, and school buildings and functions.
+The bill allowed South Floridians to keep an estimated $500 million in sales tax generated by rebuilding efforts.

 Crime, especially looting and theft, rose sharply in the areas south of Miami immediately after Andrew.
-Reports indicate that merchandise was stolen at damaged or destroyed shopping centers in southern Dade County.
-Additionally, looting occurred in neighborhoods severely affected by the storm, even in homes where few possessions remained.
-Initially, the slow response of federal aid prompted Dade County Emergency Management Director Kate Hale to famously exclaim at a nationally televised news conference, "Where in the hell is the cavalry on this one?
-They keep saying we're going to get supplies.
-For God's sake, where are they?"
-Almost immediately, President Bush promised, "Help is on the way," and mobile kitchens, food, and tents, along with over 20,000 units from the Florida Army National Guard (124th Infantry Regiment from Florida); the 24th Infantry Division from Fort Stewart, the 82nd Airborne Division and logistical support soldiers from the 1st Corps Support Command's 189th Maintenance Battalion from Fort Bragg, and the 10th Mountain Division from Fort Drum.
-In order to provide temporary housing for the homeless, military personnel initially set up a total of five tent cities in Florida City and Homestead, while a sixth tent city was opened at the Miccosukee Indian Reservation shortly after Labor Day weekend.
-The Government of Canada dispatched a team 90 military engineers to repair community centers, hospitals, and schools.
-Additionally, a crew of 300 military personnel were sent to Miami via HMCS Protecteur to assist American relief teams.
+Reports indicate that merchandise was stolen at damaged or destroyed shopping centers in southern Dade County, and looting occurred in neighborhoods severely affected by the storm.
+To provide temporary housing for the homeless, military personnel initially set up a total of five tent cities in Florida City and Homestead, while a sixth tent city was opened at the Miccosukee Indian Reservation shortly after Labor Day weekend.
+The Government of Canada dispatched a team of 90 military engineers to repair community centers, hospitals, and schools, and a crew of 300 military personnel was sent to Miami via HMCS Protecteur to assist American relief teams.